skillrepos/copilot-hands-on/codespace-labs.md

 ![Using fix to finish generating tests](./images/cdd47.png?raw=true "Using fix to finish generating tests")

-7. After a few moments, you should see that Copilot has generated a substantial list of potential tests.
+7. After a few moments, you should see that Copilot has generated anywhere from a few tests to a large list of potential tests.
 We won't use these for now, so you can click the *Discard* button.

 ![Fix-generated tests](./images/cdd48.png?raw=true "Fix-generated tests")